*THIS COURSE HAS BEEN CANCELLED*

-The course is organized in combination with the PhD-course ‘Introduction to multivariate data analysis (chemometrics)’ and it is encouraged to follow both courses, although the courses can be taken individually if necessary.
-There will be a discount if you follow both courses – see below.
+The course is organized in combination with the PhD course ‘Introduction to multivariate data analysis’ and it is encouraged to follow both courses, although the courses can be taken individually if necessary.
+The fee covers coffee and bread in the morning and afternoon.

 Metabolomics only (covering bread/coffee/fruit and folder):

-PhD students and master students enrolled at Danish Universities and AU-FOOD staff: 750 DKK
+PhD students and master students enrolled at Danish Universities and AU staff: 500 DKK

 Chemometrics only (covering bread/coffee/fruit, folder and LatentiX license):

-PhD students and master students enrolled at Danish Universities and AU-FOOD staff: 1750 DKK
+PhD students and master students enrolled at Danish Universities and AU staff: 1750 DKK

 Others: 5000 DKK